-In the above definition a structure of "software elements" is mentioned, these are the same as the previous definition, which could be: classes, applications APIs and so on.
-It is mentioned that software architecture describes "the externally visible properties of those elements, and the relationships between them".
+The above definition mentions a structure of "software elements", these are the same as the previous definition, which could be: classes, applications APIs etc. It is mentioned that software architecture describes "the externally visible properties of those elements, and the relationships between them".
 Here there is a difference from the previous definition as this definition has an emphasis on "visible properties".
-This is to omit details that are not related to their interaction, functionality within elements that is solely internal, meaning that it is of no interest to the outside is not part of the architecture.
+This is to omit details that are not related to their interaction.
+Functionality within elements that is solely internal, meaning that it is of no interest to the outside is not part of the software architecture.
 This is known as implementation details, omitting these is known as hiding implementation details.
 A simple example would be the use of public and private access modifiers.

-From the above you can see that Software architecture is not just a diagram, a diagram of your system is just visualisation of it.
-What properties and relations that needs to be described in your architecture is up to you, but it should make you and others able to reason about the it.
+From the above you can see that Software architecture is not "just" a diagram, a diagram of your system is just visualisation of it.
+What properties and relations that need to be described in your software architecture is up to you, but it should make you and others able to reason about it.

-If you believe the two previous descriptions were too high level with their "elements", "relations", "properties" and "structures" I will here give a few practical examples of what could be known as software architecture:
+If you believe the two previous descriptions were too high level with their "elements", "relations", "properties" and "structures", then here are a few practical examples of what could be known as software architecture:

-The three tier architecture is known by many and likely one of the first things developers learn about architecture.
+The three tier software architecture is known by many and likely one of the first things developers learn about when first developing software.
 This is a software architecture pattern which can be used to structure your applications.
-I like the following definition of it:
+Here is a short definition of it:

 Three-tier architecture is a client-server software architecture pattern in which the user interface (presentation), functional process logic ("business rules"), computer data storage and data access are developed and maintained as independent modules, most often on separate platforms." from Three Tier Client/Server Architecture: Achieving Scalability, Performance, and Efficiency in Client Server Applications by Eckerson, Wayne W.

 This is an architectural description of a single application with 3 layers and how the layers interact with one another.
-The structure emphasis that the interface only interacts with the business logic and never directly with the data layer, the same is true the other way around.
-I have often found this to be a standard on how to model applications in the companies I have worked for.
+The structure emphasises that the interface only interacts with the business logic and never directly with the data layer, the same is true the other way around.
+This is often the standard on how to model applications but it has many variations, like a four-tier software architecture.

-UML diagrams is a standard way to visualise a system.
-UML has several ways to do this, but they basically fall into two categories:
+A UML diagram is a standard way to visualise a system.
+UML has several ways to do this, but it basically fall into two categories:

-- Behavior diagrams: describes what happens in the system and sometimes in which order.
-This has a high emphasis on interaction, from what starts the flow to what the end result is.
-Some honorable mentions are use case diagrams or sequence diagrams.
+- Behaviour diagrams: describes what happens in the system and sometimes in which order.
+This has a high emphasis on interaction, from what starts the flow to what the end result is, two honourable mentions are use case diagrams or sequence diagrams.

-- Structure diagram: we previously mentioned the three-tier architecture which would be a great example for a structure diagram.
-The interface, the business rules and the data layer are three structures that interacts.
+- Structure diagram: We previously mentioned the three-tier software architecture which would be a great example for a structure diagram.
+The interface, the business rules and the data layer are three structures that interact.
 Another example would be a class diagram.